mnentwig/forthytwo/fractalsProject/README.md

 * Real time calculation: The Stanford lab exercise demanded it already in 2002.
 * Full HD resolution (1920x1080) at 60 Hz
 * Use the FPGA sensibly.
 The resulting implementation comes close to one operation per multiplier per clock cycle.
 That's 18 billion multiplications per second on the 35-size Artix with a USB bus power budget of ~2 Watts.
 * Perform dynamic resource allocation.
 The fractals algorithm is somewhat unusual as the required number of iterations varies between points.
 Compared to simply setting a fixed number of iterations, complexity increases substantially (a random number of results may appear in one clock cycle, results are unordered) but so does performance.
 * Limit to 18-bit multiplications because it is the native width for Xilinx 6/7 series DSP48 blocks.
 It is straightforward to increase the internal bitwidth for higher resolution, but resource usage skyrockets.
 * Be (reasonably) vendor-independent.
 I decided to go for the open-source "J1B" soft-core CPU instead of e.g. Microblaze MCS, which would have been very straightforward.
 * Instead of the original "gforth" toolchain for J1B, I decided to use my own simple compiler / assembler "forthytwo.exe" which got cleaned up along the way.
-* Floating point math - fixed point is tedious for performance-uncritical code.
-When you're staring into the rabbit hole, the rabbit hole stares back at you (not Nietzsche)...
-My own "minimal" float implementation doesn't try to be as refined or safe as IEEE 754, but is _small_ and does a great job so far.
+* Floating point math - fixed point is tedious for performance-uncritical code _"For when you gaze long into the rabbit hole, the rabbit hole gazes back into you"_ My own "minimal" float implementation doesn't try to be as refined or safe as IEEE 754, but is _small_ and does a great job so far.
 * A CPU Bootloader on plain UART (meaning no proprietary Xilinx JTAG).
 The included bootloader implements robust synchronization and efficient binary upload.
 * No esoteric tools, be able to run on Windows (again, Linux would be easier).
 On a clean Windows PC, the build system can be set up by installing MinGW (developer settings), Vivado and Verilator.
 See my install notes for the latter.
 Use e.g. Teraterm with the bootloader.